WikMoz/PORTFOLIO/README.md

 - 📫 How to reach me: wmozalewska@gmail.com , [linkedin](https://www.linkedin.com/in/wiktoria-mozalewska)

 - 😉 Contact me - I am really interested in gaining some experience to enrich my portfolio

+*Welcome to my testing portfolio.
+I'm a passionate beginner in manual testing, excited about taking on new challenges and gaining valuable experience.*
+*Within my portfolio lies not only a collection of skills but a story of my dedication to analysis, exploration, and refinement.
+Despite being in the early stages of my testing career, my professional background in the pharmaceutical industry, specifically in the quality control of pharmaceuticals, has given me a strong understanding of the importance of maintaining the highest standards of quality.
+My professional experience serves as a foundation for my commitment to excellence in testing.*
+*I aspire to be a valuable team member contributing to the success of projects.
+I firmly believe in the power of learning through practical application.
+Therefore, I  am really interested in gaining experience and very enthusiastic about contributing to projects providing me an opportunities to enhance my skills.*

 # Courses